The equivariant Minkowski problem in Minkowski space: Introduction

 In this hyperbolic case it turns out that any MGHCF space-time (up to reversing the time orientation) is obtained as the quotient under an affine deformation $\Gamma_\tau$ of a uniform lattice $\Gamma$ in $\operatorname{SO}^+(d,1)$ of the interior of the maximal $\Gamma_\tau$-invariant F-convex set $\Omega_\tau$.

-Let us recall that a subset $K$ in $M$ is convex if whenever the end-points of a geodesic segment in $M$ lies in $K$, then the whole segment is in $K$.
+A subset $\fconv$ in $M$ is convex if whenever the end-points of a geodesic segment in $M$ lies in $\fconv$, then the whole segment is in $\fconv$.
 Any $\tau$-convex set is contained in $\Omega_\tau$ and projects to a convex subset of $M$.
-The boundary of $K$ projects to a Cauchy surface in $M$, provided that $K$ does not meet the boundary of $\Omega_\tau$.
-Conversely if $K$ is a convex subset of $M$, its pre-image in $\Omega_\tau$ is a $\tau$-convex set.
+The boundary of $\fconv$ projects to a Cauchy surface in $M$, provided that $\fconv$ does not meet the boundary of $\Omega_\tau$.
+Conversely if $\fconv$ is a convex subset of $M$, its pre-image in $\Omega_\tau$ is a $\tau$-convex set.

 By the flatness of the manifold $M$, the tangent bundle $TM$ is a $\R^{d+1}$ flat bundle with holonomy $\Gamma$.
-This implies that if $S$ is any $C^1$-space-like surface, its normal field define a Gauss map
+This implies that if $S$ is any $C^1$-space-like hypersurface, its normal field define a Gauss map

-which lifts to the usual Gauss map $G:\tilde S\to \H^d$.
-If $S$ is a $C^1$-strictly convex Cauchy surface whose future is convex, then $G_S$ is a homeomorphism.
+which lifts to the usual Gauss map $\gauss:\tilde S\to \H^d$.
+If $S$ is a $C^1$-strictly convex Cauchy surface whose future is convex, then $\gauss_S$ is a homeomorphism.

 We say that a Cauchy surface in $M$ is convex, if its future is convex.
 For any convex Cauchy surface it is possible to define a Gauss map as the set-valued function that sends a point $p\in S$ to the set of unit time-like direction orthogonal to local support planes of $S$ at $p$.
-It turns out that $G_S$ is always surjective.
+It turns out that $\gauss_S$ is always surjective.

 The area measure can be defined for every convex Cauchy surface in the same way as in the local model.
 If $S$ is $C^1$, the corresponding area measure is a measure on $\H^d/\Gamma$ that coincides with the intrinsic volume form via the Gauss map.
-So the Minkowski problem in $M$ asks, for a fixed measure $\mu$ of $\H^d/\Gamma$, for a convex Cauchy surface in $M$ whose area measure is $\mu$.
+So the Minkowski problem in $M$ asks for a convex Cauchy surface in $M$ whose area measure is $\mu$, where $\mu$ is a fixed measure of $\H^d/\Gamma$,.

-If $S$ is smooth with positive Gauss--Kronecker curvature, then $\mu=f^{-1}\d V$, where $\d V$ is the volume measure on $\H^d/\Gamma$ and $f(x)$ is the Gauss--Kronecker curvature of $S$ at $G^{-1}(x)$.
+If $S$ is smooth with positive Gauss--Kronecker curvature, then $\mu=f^{-1}\d V$, where $\d V$ is the volume measure on $\H^d/\Gamma$ and $f(x)$ is the Gauss--Kronecker curvature of $S$ at $\gauss^{-1}(x)$.

 Lifting the problem to the universal covering, it can be rephrased as a $\tau$-equivariant Minkowski problem, with the additional requirement that the solution of the equivariant problem must be contained in the interior of $\Omega_\tau$.
 Even assuming that $\mu$ is a strictly positive measure (in the sense that it is bigger than $c \d V$, where $\d V$ is the intrinsic measure on $\H^d/\Gamma_\tau$), Theorem~\ref{thm:main1} does not ensure that the equivariant solution does not meet the boundary of $\Omega_\tau$.
 To this aim we need to require that $\mu$ has sufficiently big mass.